top of page

 Gestational Surrogacy

 By contrast, gestational surrogacy uses IVF to produce an embryo.
 This embryo can combine eggs and sperm from the intended parents, donors, or both.
-Though she lacks genetic ties, the surrogate carries the baby.
+Though she has no genetic ties, the surrogate carries the baby.

-Though it can help with some of the legal and emotional issues for those involved, this choice usually seems more clinical.
+In the UK, this can be helpful with some of the emotional issues for parents involved, and this choice usually seems “more clinical”.
 Often, from the beginning, the intended parents feel more confident about their rights since the surrogate is not biologically linked to the child.
-Still, a parental order is required after birth to solidify legal parenthood.
+Still, a Parental Order is required after birth to solidify legal parenthood.

 Understanding the Legal Landscape for Surrogacy in UK